monzo/progression-framework/frameworks/engineering/devops.md

           - "Helps the growth of engineers around them through coaching and mentoring"
           - "Helps their squad work together more effectively"
           - "Helps facilitate team/squad rituals"
-        exampleCriteria:
-          - criteria: "Makes improvements to modules/libraries/services and goes out of their way to help others learn from it"
+          - "Makes improvements to modules/libraries/services and goes out of their way to help others learn from it"
-            examples:
-              - "I've used RxJava for the first time here, I'm going to do a talk about why I've done this, here's some great blog posts on it"
-      - level: 5
+      - level: 4
         criteria:
           - "Instills Assetz engineering principles across a whole squad of engineers"
           - "Works with relevant Engineering Managers to help other engineers perform and grow"